About the USC Associates

-The origins of the organization date back to the fall of 1959, when a new support group brought together “influential and representative” people — alumni and non-alumni alike — who contributed at least $1,000 annually to the University’s academic programs.
-The group was formally charted in the spring of 1960 and named the USC Associates.
+The origins of the organization date back to the fall of 1959 when a new support group brought together “influential and representative” people—alumni and non-alumni alike—who contributed at least $1,000 annually to the University’s academic programs.
+The group was formally chartered in the spring of 1960 and named the USC Associates.

-Deeply committed to its mission to advance knowledge in the professions, sciences, and humanities through financial support of academic programs, the USC Associates presented eight $1,000 checks in 1960 to professors voted the best instructors by graduating seniors.
-Today, these faculty awards , now called the USC Associates Award for Creativity in Research and Scholarship and the USC Associates Award for Excellence in Teaching, continue to represent the highest honors the university can bestow upon its faculty members and total $30,000.
+Deeply committed to its mission to advance knowledge in the professions, sciences and humanities through financial support of academic programs, the USC Associates presented eight $1,000 checks in 1960 to professors voted the best instructors by graduating seniors.
+Today, these faculty awards, which include the USC Associates Award for Creativity in Research and Scholarship, the USC Associates Award for Excellence in Teaching, and the USC Associates Award for Artistic Expression, continue to represent the highest honors the university can bestow upon its faculty members and total over $21,000.

 The 1970s ushered in a range of fun social programs, including festive and popular tailgate parties before home football games.
 This idea was originally proposed by past USC Associates President Kennedy Galpin and his wife, Bobbie, as a powerful way for the USC Associates to recruit new members.
-Eventually these parties evolved into the perennially popular USC Associates football picnics, a tradition that continues to bring hundreds of members and their guests together each game.
+Eventually, these parties evolved into the perennially popular USC Associates Football Picnics, a tradition that continues to bring thousands of members and their guests together each game.

 There can be no doubt that the USC Associates has earned its reputation as the university’s premier academic support group.
-Members’ contributions have enriched nearly every aspect of the university.
-Twelve of USC’s professional schools are named after USC Associates members.
-Numerous campus landmarks bear the names of members of this extraordinary group.
-And hundreds of named scholarships, academic chairs, classrooms, fountains and other areas of campus reflect the Associates’ wide reaching impact.
+Not surprisingly, the USC Associates faculty awards and student scholarships continue to be among the most highly coveted academic honors offered at USC.
 The generosity of the USC Associates benefits every Trojan pursuing their education at USC and the countless future Trojans who will follow.